 If you are interested in Geocaching, Cormonachan Community Woodlands has three Geocaches for you to find:-

 For more information go to www.geocaching.com

-6. Proposed new Path to Upper Cormonachan (Medieval Settlement and Cormonachan Falls)
+6. New Path to Upper Cormonachan Heritage Paths (Medieval Settlement and Cormonachan Falls) (Brown)

-Currently Cormonachan Community Woodlands has planning approval for this new 2 km path that will commence at the Contemplation Shelter and proceed south to Upper Cormonachan where there will be spurs to the Forest Road, Medieval Settlement, beautiful Waterfalls and eventually to another Car Park by Cormonachan Burn.
-The non-native Sitka spruce and Larch trees have been felled along this route and replaced with native trees planted away from the paths route.
-The Archaeological Investigation has been completed at the Settlement and soon there will be an interpretation sign on a lectern erected on the Settlement site about its history and occupation since the 16th century.
-Funding has yet to be found for the main construction of the project, delayed due to the Covid-19 Pandemic – see Future Projects for an update.
-If you attempt to walk in this ‘off-piste’ area before the paths are complete, take great care as it is very muddy, slippery and wet having to cross several burns en-route.
+Cormonachan Community Woodlands has planning approval and funding of over £1/4 M for this new 2 km path that will commence at the Contemplation Shelter and proceed south to Upper Cormonachan where there will be spurs to the Forest Road, Medieval Settlement, beautiful Cormonachan Falls and to another South Car Park by Cormonachan Burn.
+The non-native Sitka spruce and Larch trees were felled along this route and replaced with native trees planted away from the paths route.
+The Archaeological Investigation has been completed at the Settlement and there is an interpretation sign on a lectern erected in the Settlement site about its history and occupation since the 16th century.
+Funding has been awarded for the main construction of the project – see New Projects for an update.
+The opening of the new South Car Park and the New 2 km Paths will be from Saturday 13th May 2023.

 ”NO OVERNIGHT PARKING” is allowed in the car park and ”NO CAMPING OR FIRES” are permitted and please ”LEAVE NO TRACE” when visiting these ancient woodlands.

 Cormonachan Falls – Middle Section